michsethowusu/ghana-news-analysis/README.md

 # Ghana Topics

 A collaborative public information project to identify key topics that appeared frequently in Ghanaian news.

+The current results are based on data analysed from Ghanaian news articles published in 2025.

 ------